carbon-language/carbon-lang/docs/design/generics/details.md

     is actually used, avoiding
     [One Definition Rule (ODR)](https://en.wikipedia.org/wiki/One_Definition_Rule)
     problems.
--   Every attempt to use an `impl` will see the exact same `impl`, making the interpretation and semantics of code consistent no matter its context, in accordance with the
+-   Every attempt to use an `impl` will see the exact same `impl` definition, making the interpretation and semantics of code consistent no matter its context, in accordance with the
     [low context-sensitivity principle](/docs/project/principles/low_context_sensitivity.md).
 -   Allowing the `impl` to be defined with either the interface or the type partially addresses the